rcalixte/wayland-book/src/protocol-design/interfaces-reqs-events.md

 This is a snippet of a session - the surface was allocated earlier and assigned an ID of 10.
-When the server receives this message, it looks up the object with ID 10 and finds that its a `wl_surface` instance.
+When the server receives this message, it looks up the object with ID 10 and finds that it's a `wl_surface` instance.
 Knowing this, it looks up the signature for the request with opcode 2.
 It then knows to expect four integers as the arguments, and it can decode the message and dispatch it for processing internally.